Loss Control Insights

 This trigger mechanism reduces the risk of unintentional nail discharge and double fires.
 Studies of residential carpenters found that the overall risk of nail gun injury is twice as high when using contact trigger nail guns compared to using sequential trigger guns.

 Both new and experienced workers can benefit from safety training on the causes of nail gun injuries and how to prevent them.
-Some of the topics to cover include:
+It’s recommended that you incorporate hands-on training with the actual nail guns used on the job and include the following training topics:

 - Primary causes of injuries